yousefkotp/Egyptian-Arabic-ASR-and-Diarization/README.md

   - `Beam` strategy with `beam_size=5` boosted the performance much more than the `greedy` strategy.
 However, it is not computationally feasible to train the model with `beam` strategy due to the high computational cost.
   - This suggests that considering multiple hypotheses during decoding is crucial for improving the model's performance but should not be used during training due to the high computational cost.

+- A new state-of-the-art for Arabic speech enhancement is needed
+  - The current state-of-the-art models for Arabic speech enhancement are not well-suited for the Egyptian dialect, which has unique phonetic and linguistic characteristics.
+  - We explored different noise removal models, the best one was NVIDIA'S [CleanUNet](https://github.com/NVIDIA/CleanUNet) which was meant to remove the noise and enhance the speech.
+However, the model did not perform well on the Egyptian dialect test dataset and the ASR performed worse when this speech enhancer was used.
+  - We believe that developing a new state-of-the-art model for speech enhancement **specifically for the Egyptian dialect** is essential to improve ASR performance and accuracy.

 ## Example Usage for Other Functionalities